Senthil-Lakshmikanth/picoCTF-Tryout/Cryptography/README.md

 ## 13
 Same ROT13 method is used to solve this task.
 ## caesar
 Caesar Cipher online decoding tool can be used to decode the given string.
-As we dont know the key to decrypt, it is better to keep it as "guess" and the online tool will search for the meaningful string as well as returns the key.
+As we dont know the key to decrypt, it is better to stick with "guess" and the online tool will search for the meaningful string as well as returns the key.